Colour Me Kubrick: Critical reception

 The Hollywood Reporter wrote: "Color Me Kubrick is at best a kitschy Catch Me If You Can and at worst a tedious comedy that grows more tiresome by every self-consciously irreverent minute. ...
 This John Malkovich vehicle strains for something droll, but the best it can muster up is a glib ennui that proves anything but colorful."

 Tasha Robinson of The A.V.
 Club wrote that the film "literally only has one idea in its head, and when that idea runs dry, it's as lost as Conway is without his plethora of Kubrick masks."
 More positively, Brian Tallerico of UGO said that "even if the film is essentially a one-man show, a one-man show starring John Malkovich is bound to be really damn good."

+Jim Emerson, writing for RogerEbert.com, gave the film two and a half stars out of four, and said: "Color Me Kubrick is a little bit like a coloring book — flip the pages and each is pretty much like the one before, escalating variations on the same scam, with Malkovich filling in the cartoonish shadings, and occasionally going way outside the lines.
+It's an entertaining diversion on a rainy afternoon, but not something you're likely to still be thinking about a week from Thursday".

+Stephen Hunter of The Washington Post described the film as a "nice, deep, clear cocktail of ammonia on the rocks: bracing, comic, astonishing".
+He also praised the film for its sharp, caustic humour while noting the toxic edge beneath its stylish surface.